My Top 3 Time Blocks

 I’m a huge proponent of time blocking (or time batching).
 After I wrote this post I received so many questions and comments regarding what goes into specific time blocks, that I thought I would jot down my thoughts to share with you today!
 These time blocks can be slotted into every day, every couple of days, once a week or once a month!
 Whatever works for you and your life!

 Home Administration Time Block

 All things financial.
-Budgeting, paying bills, account checks and cash flow checks.
+Budgeting, paying bills, balancing the budget and cash flow checks.
 The home administration time block is the perfect time to tackle the financial aspect of your life.

 Create shopping lists for the upcoming week.
 Wether you have an ongoing Target or Walmart list, a grocery list that needs to be filled out or an Amazon cart that needs to be updated, spending a couple of minutes a day ensuring what you and your family need is written down will be a huge help during your week.

 Family correspondence.
 This time block is a great opportunity to spend a couple minutes and touch base with family and friends.
 Even if its just taking some time to send a thoughtful email or a quick text reaching out and connecting with people you love will help set you up for a great day!

 Business correspondence.
 This is a great time to book appointments for the upcoming month for you or your family.
 If you’ve scheduled a home administration time block in the morning, try emailing in appointments or calling to leave a message with dates and times that may work for you.
 Then you at least ensure that you’ve started the ball rolling and the office can call you back to confirm!

 Health and Wellness Time Block